resucutie/TimezoneDB/README.md

 ### `Timezone`

 String that indicates the timezone offset **in hours** from UTC.
-The signal is always exposed, and if it is 0 then a + signal is displa
+The signal is always exposed, and if it is 0 then a + signal is displayed

 Examples: